-In Florida, if you are making improvements to a construction project and wish to secure your lien and/or bond claim rights you may be required to send a Notice to Owner (NTO) depending on where you stand on the payment food chain.
+In Florida, if you are involved in a construction project to make property improvements and wish to secure your lien and/or bond claim rights, you may be required to send a Notice to Owner (NTO) to specific parties, depending on where you stand on the payment food chain.

 Understanding the difference between noticing private and public construction projects

-For private construction projects, any party that does not have a direct contract with the property owner is required to send a Notice to Owner Form to secure their lien rights.
+For private construction projects, any party that does not have a direct contract with the property owner is required to send a Notice to Owner form to all relevant recipients to secure their lien rights.

 To understand the difference between private construction privates and public construction projects watch this 2-minute video.